Easter Opening hours at Emu Ridge

 Larry, Bev and the Emu Ridge team hope everyone has a lovely Easter Break.
 We are open GOOD FRIDAY, SATURDAY AND SUNDAY 9am – 4pm.
 CLOSED 10th APRIL 2023 EASTER MONDAY

-Enjoy our Eucalyptus and Natural Products, Local Produce, Kangaroo Island Cider Tasting and Sales and the Cafe, see our autumn menu, plus we have Marron, and the DeEstree Bakery Panini’s and other specials available daily!
+Enjoy our Eucalyptus Oil and Natural Products, Local Produce, Kangaroo Island Cider Tasting and Sales and the Cafe, see our autumn menu, plus we have Marron, and the DeEstree Bakery Panini’s and other specials available daily!

 This lovely Easter Bilby artpiece painted by our volunteer Laura Hepworth, an artist from the UK.
 If your not sure what a Bilby is see below.
 We are all about Australian Natives so we are using our Native Bilby for our Easter wishes.

 Bilby (Macrotis lagotis)